vittoriofortino84/EDTOX/README.md

 - The classifications tags for the pathways related to KEGG and REACTOME pathways will be downloaded and preprocessed for enrichment analysis.

 ## 1_3_TOXCAST_nuclear_receptors_coregulators.R
-- The genes related to nuclear receptors and their co-regulators from our experts and NURSA data source will be merged.
+- The genes related to nuclear receptors and their co-regulators from experts domain and NURSA will be merged.
 - The target gene ids from ToxCast will be extracted.
 - The ToxCast assay endpoints which their target genes are in the list of nuclear receptor genes will be saved as endpoints related to nuclear receptor.